wilfredinni/python-cheatsheet/docs/cheatsheet/setup-py.md

 - <router-link to="/blog/python-projects-with-poetry-and-vscode-part-1">Python projects with Poetry and VSCode.
 Part 1</router-link>
 - <router-link to="/blog/python-projects-with-poetry-and-vscode-part-2">Python projects with Poetry and VSCode.
 Part 2</router-link>
 - <router-link to="/blog/python-projects-with-poetry-and-vscode-part-3">Python projects with Poetry and VSCode.
 Part 3</router-link>

+For a comprehensive guide to UV, the lightning-fast Python package manager, read: <router-link to="/blog/python-uv-package-manager">UV: The Lightning-Fast Python Package Manager</router-link>.

 ## Introduction